epi2me-labs/modbam2bed/README.md

 * M modified base counts,
 * F filtered counts - bases in reads with a modified-base record but which were filtered according to the thresholds provided.

+**Extras**

+The read iterator API also contains a minimal set of functionality mirroring properties of alignments available from pysam.
+See the [code](https://github.com/epi2me-labs/modbam2bed/blob/master/modbampy/__init__.py) for further details.

 ### Acknowledgements